 What is Motivational Interviewing?

-The approach invites clinicians to step out of the expert, directive role into one characterized more by guiding.
-The way of relating is captured by the spirit:
+Motivational Interviewing a particular way of talking with people about change and growth to strengthen their own motivation and commitment.
+The approach invites clinicians to step out of the expert, directive role into one characterized more by closely listening and gently guiding people.
+The way of relating, (aka the Spirit of MI) is captured in the acroynym PACE:

 Bill Miller and Steven Rollnick answer the question "What is MI?"